weaviate/weaviate/docs/en/use/running-weaviate.md

 ## Run full stack with Docker-compose

-A complete Weaviate stack based on Janusgraph (with; Elasticsearch and Cassandra) can be directly run with the Docker compose files available in this repo.
+A complete Weaviate stack based on Janusgraph (with Elasticsearch and Cassandra) can be directly run with the Docker compose files available in this repo.
 This setup will also include the Weaviate Playground.

 #### Running the latest stable version